Oscar Gonzalez Preview, Player Props: Guardians vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers' 4.22 team ERA ranks 15th across all MLB pitching staffs.
+- The Dodgers' 4.26 team ERA ranks 16th among all league pitching staffs.

-- Dodgers pitchers combine to give up 140 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- The Dodgers rank 13th in baseball in home runs surrendered (142 total, 1.1 per game).

-- In his most recent appearance on Wednesday against the Milwaukee Brewers, the right-hander threw six innings, allowing one earned run while surrendering one hit.
+- The left-hander's last appearance was on Thursday against the Milwaukee Brewers, when he threw five innings, surrendering one earned run while giving up three hits.

-- In 14 games this season, the 24-year-old has amassed an ERA of 3.70, with 8.4 strikeouts per nine innings.
-Opponents are hitting .231 against him.
+- The 35-year-old has amassed an ERA of 2.48, with 9.5 strikeouts per nine innings, in 18 games this season.
+Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.